pontushenriksson/pontushenriksson/README.md

 ###

 <p align="left">
-  - 🔭 I’m currently working on projects for Totem Studios like the Lotus Programming Language - https://github.com/Totem-Studios/lotus <br>
+  - 🔭 I’m currently working on projects for Totem Studios like the Lotus Programming Language - https://github.com/Totem-Studios/lotus
-  - 🌱 I’m currently learning **React.js and Rust** <br>
+  - 🌱 I’m currently learning ``React.js`` and ``Rust``
-  - 👨‍💻 All of my projects are available at my portfolio website - https://pontushenriksson.com/ <br>
+  - 👨‍💻 All of my projects are available at my portfolio website - <a href="https://pontushenriksson.com/" target="blank">https://pontushenriksson.com/</a>
-  - 📫 Email me at **pontus@henriksson.space**
+  - 📫 Email me at <a href="mailto:pontus@henriksson.space" target="blank">pontus@henriksson.space</a>
 </p>

 ###